OpenSilver/OpenSilver.Documentation/documentation/general/internals-how-it-works.md

 Next, the NuGet package adds a few steps to the Msbuild compilation.

 This can be seen by opening the contents of the NuGet package where it is installed (usually in C:\Users&#92;%USERNAME%&#92;.Nuget\packages\opensilver\).
-By opening the "build" directory, it is possible to see the presence of two .target files, which will alter the behavior of Msbuild.
+By opening the "build" directory, it is possible to see the presence of several .target files, which will alter the behavior of Msbuild.

 ![Folder Build](/images/14.FolderBuild.png "The contents of the Build directory in the NuGet package")